SoK: Log Based Transparency Enhancing Technologies: Introduction

 \subsubsection{Methodology}

-Because transparency is a broad topic that many fields have independently studied, it is not possible to cover everything about transparency.
-For work on transparency from other fields, we have, therefore, focused on well-cited work from Law, Philosophy, Business, and Economics, found through surveys in other fields and general searches, which provide a basis for thinking about transparency.
-This work is primarily referenced in Section~\ref{sec:overview}.
+Transparency is a broad topic that many fields have independently studied, not all of which can be covered here.
+For work on transparency from other fields, we have, therefore, focused on work from Law, Philosophy, Business, and Economics, which provide a basis for thinking about transparency and computer systems.

-Our focus is on log based transparency enhancing technologies and the security of the mechanisms involved in such systems, so we have endeavoured to find relevant papers from the information security literature by going through publications at major conferences like IEEE S\&P, ACM CCS, NDSS, Usenix Security, PETS, and ACM FAccT, as well as searching Google Scholar for papers from other smaller conferences, workshops, and journals, including those in adjacent fields (e.g., HCI, STS).

-Because of our focus, work that relates to transparency but not directly to log based transparency enhancing technologies (e.g., some work on transparent machine learning) is out of scope and, therefore, not included.
+Because of our focus on log based transparency enhancing technologies and the security of the mechanisms involved in such systems, we have endeavoured to find relevant papers from the information security literature by going through publications at major conferences like IEEE S\&P, ACM CCS, NDSS, Usenix Security, PETS, and ACM FAccT, as well as searching for papers from other smaller conferences, workshops, and journals, including those in adjacent fields (e.g., HCI, STS).
+Work that relates to transparency but not directly to log based transparency enhancing technologies (e.g., work on transparent machine learning) is out of scope and, therefore, not included.